Commercial U.S. cargo ship reaches space station

 The capsule, named SS Janice Voss in tribute to a five-time space shuttle astronaut who died of breast cancer in 2012, blasted off aboard an Orbital Sciences Antares rocket from Virginia on Sunday.

-A few hours later, the capsule was bolted to a docking port on the station’s Harmony module so Swanson and his five crewmates can begin unpacking more than 3,600 pounds (1,630 kg) of food, equipment and supplies.
+Later on Wednesday, the capsule will be bolted to a docking port on the station’s Harmony module so Swanson and his five crewmates can begin unpacking more than 3,600 pounds (1,660 kg) of food, equipment and supplies.

 The cargo includes 28 shoebox-sized satellites for privately owned Planet Labs, which operates a constellation of Earth-imaging satellites.
 The satellites will be deployed this summer from a small satellite launcher set up in Japan’s Kibo module.